About Windows Vista

 Microsoft's system requirements for Vista are listed below.
 UITS has formulated system recommendations for those using Vista on the Indiana University network.

 Microsoft lists Windows Vista hardware requirements in two categories, Vista Capable and Vista Premium Ready.
-Vista Capable computers are able to run Vista, but may have limitations in the functionality of some new features.
+Vista Capable computers are able to run Vista, but may have limitations in the functionality of some features.
 Vista Capable minimum hardware requirements are as follows:

 - A modern processor (at least 800 MHz)